Spray-In Bed Liner Review: Line-X vs. Rhino

 The Best Liner Is…

-In the past, the most obvious answer was Line-X. Line-X installers were using the hot application process from the very beginning (most Rhino installers started with a cold process), Line-x offered a national warranty on their product years before Rhino, and Line-X liners tended to be better looking that Rhino liners that often had runs, inconsistent thickness etc.
+In years gone by (think early 2000′s), the most obvious answer was Line-X. Line-X installers were using the best application process from the very beginning (most Rhino installers started with an inferior cold application process), Line-x offered a national warranty on their product years before Rhino, and Line-X liners tended to be better looking that Rhino liners that often had runs, inconsistent thickness etc.

 But that’s all changed.
-Today, many Rhino liner installers use the exact same process that Line-X installers use, meaning the difference between the two products will be minimal.
+Today, many Rhino liner installers use the exact same process that Line-X installers use and chemically similar products, meaning the difference between the two can be minimal.
 While Rhino and Line-X dealers will both try and claim that they use the “better” mix of chemicals, that’s really not important.
-The most important factor is the quality of the surface prep, a clean spray environment, and experience.
-Therefore, the best liner you can buy is the one sold by the best installer.
+The most important factors are:

-Ask the questions we’ve outlined above, get some references, talk to your local truck dealer, and you will find the best liner…whether it’s Line-X, Rhino, or some brand you’ve never heard of.
+To figure out how good an installer is, ask the questions we’ve outlined above, get some references, talk to your local truck dealerships, and you will find the best liner…whether it’s Line-X, Rhino, or some brand you’ve never heard of.